Determining Spatial Relationships

 Set the data format to Autodesk AutoCAD DWG/DXF.
 Select the attached DWG data as the source dataset.
 If prompted, select only the BuildingFootprints layer, not layer 0.

-This time set the data format to Esri Geodatabase (File Geodb Open API).
+Again, select "Readers"> "Add Reader" from the menu bar.
+This time, set the data format to Esri Geodatabase (File Geodb Open API).
 Select the attached Geodatabase as the source dataset.
 When prompted, select only the PostalAddress table, not PostcodeBoundaries.

 spatialrelationships3.png